mbridak/wfd_py_logger/README.md

 **A newer version based on PyQt5 can be found [here](https://github.com/mbridak/WinterFieldDayLogger)**.

+## Initial Setup
+Before running you may want to edit the `wfd_preferences.json` file.
+It has settings for rigcontrol, callsign lookup and cloudlog integration.

 ## Commands:
 Commands start with a period character in the callsign field and are immediately followed by any information needed by the command.